foxx1337/Metamorph/README.md

 `AttachConsole()` returns immediately so the trick to block the console is to wrap the executable in a launcher script - `mm.cmd` here.

+## Build and Run

+Open the `.sln` in Visual Studio and build it.
+To run either:

+- double click the resulting `Metamorph.exe` to run it as a GUI application
+- from a console, run the `mm.cmd` script in from the `Metamorph.exe` output directory

 ## TODO

 Deal with redirects - `<`, `>` and `2>` currently don't work.